Blackbear (musician): 2017–2018: Digital Druglord and Cybersex

 On January 29, 2017, he posted the track "Make Daddy Proud", which was a remix of Jeremy Zucker's "Heavy", on his SoundCloud page.
 The track was later confirmed to be the next promotional single for his third studio album Digital Druglord.
 On March 17, 2017, Blackbear released the lead single for the album, titled "Do Re Mi".

 On April 2, 2017, shortly before the release of Digital Druglord, Blackbear released a short acoustic EP titled Salt on his SoundCloud.
 Digital Druglord was released on April 20, 2017, featuring the single "Do Re Mi" along with promotional singles "If I Could I Would Feel Nothing" and "Make Daddy Proud".
 In an interview with Vice's music channel Noisey, he revealed that he wrote Digital Druglord while in the hospital based on his experiences with alcohol and drugs.
 He states that the cover art for the album, a woman with pill bottles attached to her chest, is not to glorify the use of pharmaceuticals, but because he now has to take prescription drugs to stay alive due to his illness.

 On June 22, 2017, he signed a 10 million dollar distribution deal with Interscope that gave the label the rights to Digital Druglord and the following studio album and their respective singles.

 On August 18, 2017, Blackbear announced his next project, a mixtape named Cybersex.
 The name Cybersex comes from Blackbear's infatuation with the internet.
 In an interview with Pigeons & Planes, he talks about how the internet is why he is here and how cybersex was the first form of sexting.
 He states how he finds the internet interesting and how you can now fall asleep with your loved one in another country, due to technology.
-He released a song on SoundCloud in September 2017 titled "froze over".
-The track was written and produced by Good Intent and Blackbear and it would later appear in Cybersex as a two part interlude titled "thursday/froze over".
+He released a song on SoundCloud in September 2017 titled "Froze Over".
+The track was written and produced by Good Intent and Blackbear and it would later appear in Cybersex as a two part interlude titled "Thursday/Froze Over".
 On October 6, 2017, a song titled "Playboy Shit", which features rapper Lil Aaron, was released on Blackbear's PornHub account and confirmed to be a part of the project.
 On October 20, 2017, Blackbear released the single "Bright Pink Tims" featuring Cam'ron.
 This day also marked the first day of his tour in support of Fall Out Boy's Mania Tour, running until November 18.
 On November 27, 2017, Musto's 27th birthday, Cybersex was released.

-On April 26, 2018, "About You", a song written by Linkin Park's Mike Shinoda regarding the death of his bandmate Chester Bennington, was released featuring Blackbear.
+On April 26, 2018, Blackbear was featured on Mike Shinoda's song "About You" from his album Post Traumatic, dealing with the death of fellow Linkin Park bandmate Chester Bennington.

-On August 23, 2018, Blackbear released his single titled "the 1", produced by FRND.
+On August 23, 2018, Blackbear released his single titled "The 1", originally intended to be the lead single of his fourth studio album.